 If you have concerns about yourself or someone you know, seek support.
 Your safety and the safety of the baby is very important.

 I hopeful this article is helpful on your perinatal and reproductive journey.
 If not for you, share it with someone who may need it.

 For another, please take a moment to play a little today.

 We see people across genders who are struggling in the perinatal period.
-If you or someone you know are need support, reach out to us to schedule a free consult.
+If you or someone you know are need of support, reach out to schedule a free consult.